Back to blog

 Performance work usually fails for one of four reasons.
 First, the team measures backend API latency but ignores the user-visible wait caused by startup, config fetches, image decoding, layout work, and chained requests.
 Second, testing happens on the newest developer devices instead of mid-range phones, low battery, weak networks, and old OS versions.
 Third, fixes are treated as isolated optimizations instead of release gates.
 Fourth, nobody owns post-launch monitoring, so the same issues return in the next release.

 Apple's developer guidance emphasizes launch time, main-thread responsiveness, memory, energy, disk writes, and profiling with Xcode Organizer and Instruments.
-Android vitals focuses teams on user-perceived crash rate, user-perceived ANR rate, and excessive wake locks.
+Android vitals focuses teams on user-perceived crash rate, user-perceived ANR rate, excessive wake locks, and other quality signals that can affect store visibility when they cross bad-behavior thresholds.
 Those platform signals are useful, but they need product context: which screen, app version, device class, network, user segment, and recent release caused the pain?
 For teams rebuilding brittle mobile surfaces, the same evidence belongs in a broader legacy software modernization plan rather than an isolated optimization ticket.

 1. Define Performance Budgets By User Flow